openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 Compromised intermediate CAs can be black listed.

 Running a public CA is serious business if you wish to be publicly trusted.
-The organization's running a CA have to have strict protocols that verify the security and safe handling of the CAs private keys.
+The organizations running a CA have to have strict protocols that verify the security and safe handling of the CAs private keys.
 If the private key is compromised, it can be used to sign other certificates for malicious intents.
 Any system that trusted the